aryan008/rock-paper-scissors-m2/README.md

 See the attached [link](testing_results.md) for the screenshot results of the Responsive testing section.

 See the following [link](assets/rm_files/googlr-mobile-friendly-tester.PNG) to review the screenshot of successful responsive testing of the site for Google's Mobile Friendly Tester.
-See the folling [link](https://search.google.com/test/mobile-friendly?id=2KHHLDXx5JS6ztmWjdr9Nw) for the live test of Google's Mobile Friendly Tester.
+See the following [link](https://search.google.com/test/mobile-friendly?id=UYF7jPVjfbJ-Xh_Xuf8E2Q) for the live test of Google's Mobile Friendly Tester.

-To review the Responsinator testing, click [here](https://www.responsinator.com/?url=https%3A%2F%2Faryan008.github.io%2Fgameshow-m1%2F).
+To review the Responsinator testing, click [here](https://www.responsinator.com/?url=https%3A%2F%2Faryan008.github.io%2Frock-paper-scissors-m2%2F).
 As part of responsive testing, the site was tested across all device sizes per this link and no issues were found.

 [Chrome devtools device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) was also used to test the site’s responsiveness.
 Manual testing was also performed via resizing the browser to review for issues at varying browser screen sizes.
 No known issues were present on these responsive tests.